AliceSoft is an eroge

 - Sliding Scale of Gender Inequality: Surprisingly quite well balanced.
 While men generally make up the majority of the armies, there are several women in positions of power all across the continent and several of the strongest characters in the setting are women.
 At the same time, male characters have become more and more prominent as time has gone on and have just as much plot significance as the females do.

-- Sliding Scale of Idealism Versus Cynicism: The world of the Rance series is an incredibly cynical place in a constant state of war, with the few occasions peace had been achieved resulting in a complete apocalypse due to it boring the Jerkass Gods.
+- Sliding Scale of Idealism vs. Cynicism: The world of the Rance series is an incredibly cynical place in a constant state of war, with the few occasions peace had been achieved resulting in a complete apocalypse due to it boring the Jerkass Gods.
 Despite this, Rance's actions have legitimately shifted things for the better, suggesting that the world can improve, it just takes a complete sociopath with an insaciable libido to do so.
+In a way the golden ending of Kichikuou Rance and Rance X, the final games of their respective timelines, can be seen as part of the opposing side of the Sliding Scale of Idealism vs. Cynicism (despite both games ending with Rance continuing to travel with Sill).

 - Stalker with a Crush: Queen Lia of Leazas' obsession with Rance reaches a point where she monitors his every action intently.
 She herself doesn't do the stalking, rather she forces a ninja to scout him out at all times while she watches from a crystal ball.